 Yet we’re not afraid to get a bit more dignified, with our members-only wine tastings drawing great amounts of excitement, and our Winter Formals, Spring Houseparties, and regular semiformals are highly anticipated occasions on the social calendar.

-Happy’s farm-to-table philosophy makes sure the members of Cloister Inn consistently dine on high-quality food that will remind you of home cooking, not a dining hall, and which strikes a balance between comfort food and an attention to healthy ingredients in order to satisfy all palates.
-Members consistently rave about Happy’s entrees, sides, and desserts, including his popular vegetarian options –plus daytime (and nightly) snacks are a huge hit!
+JP serves exactly what our members have asked for: fresh ingredients, a focus on healthy recipes to fuel an active lifestyle, and creativity that introduces members to new cuisines and concepts.
+JP’s farm-to- table philosophy makes sure the members of Cloister Inn consistently dine on high-quality food that will remind you of home cooking, or an elegant restaurant, not a dining hall, and which strikes a balance between comfort food and an attention to healthy ingredients in order to satisfy all palates.
+Members consistently rave about JP’s entrees, sides, and desserts, including his popular vegetarian options –plus daytime (and nightly) snacks are a huge hit!

-Thursday night members’ dinners are the best dinners served anywhere at Princeton, on par with what you would find at a fine dining restaurant.
-With skirt steaks, fresh seafood, a fully loaded salad bar, delicious desserts, and select bottled beers and wine, members’ dinners are the perfect way to celebrate the end of the week and begin transitioning into the weekend.
+Thursday and Saturday night members’ dinners are the best dinners served anywhere at Princeton, on par with what you would find at a fine dining restaurant.
+With top-quality steaks, fresh seafood, a fully loaded salad bar, delicious desserts, and select bottled beers and wine, members’ dinners are the perfect way to celebrate the end of the week and begin transitioning into the weekend.

 The responsiveness of Cloister Inn’s kitchen to the requests of the members may be the most unique aspect of dining at Cloister.
 Our culinary team actively responds to requests for specific dishes from the membership (no matter how obscure) through an online suggestion box and makes sure to add them on the menu.
 Moreover, dishes can always be made to order for members who have specific dietary restrictions or who just want something different on a whim.